skudoo86/Weaver/README.md

 ### Marksman (MM)

 1. **Aimed Shot** — when Lock and Load is active (with configurable clipping allowance)
-2. **Steady + Arcane combo** — when Enchanted Ammo is active, mana above threshold, and within allowable clip.
+2. **Steady + Arcane combo** — when enabled, Enchanted Ammo is active, mana above threshold, and within allowable clip.
 3. **Arcane Shot** — when Enchanted Ammo is active.
 4. **Steady + Multi combo** — when enabled, mana above threshold, and within allowable clip.
 5. **Steady Shot** — filler with zero clipping allowed.